Analysis | As he reaches 3,000 strikeouts, Max Scherzer is immaculate — and nearly perfect, too

 Few pitchers in baseball history have been so dominant for so long that they know exactly how long it takes for making history to set in.
 Scherzer has thrown two no-hitters, struck out 20 in a game, started four All-Star Games, pitched in two World Series and won one of them.

 And that his 3,000th strikeout came against the Padres was telling.
 Scherzer has faced the Padres four times this season.
 As he put it postgame, he knows them, and they know him.
-Scherzer hadn’t faced anyone on the Padres more than first baseman Eric Hosmer, who had seen him 52 times them entering the fifth inning of Sunday’s game.
+Scherzer hadn’t faced anyone on the Padres more than first baseman Eric Hosmer, who had seen him 52 times entering the fifth inning of Sunday’s game.

 But if Hosmer hoped to benefit from familiarity, he didn’t, succumbing to a change-up and becoming Scherzer’s 3,000th strikeout.
 What makes Scherzer so good, so relentless, is his ability to dominate the hitters who know him best.
 To a man, opponents say Scherzer keeps them guessing, unable to sit on just one or even two pitches.
 His arsenal is consistent and diverse, every delivery a potential swing-and-miss pitch if he throws it as he wants to.
 And his preparation is as endless as his belief that he can outsmart just about any hitter if he studies him enough.

 “These are the battles,” Scherzer said later.
-“This is when it gets tough, because every little pitch matters and all the executions matter.”
+“This is when it gets tough because every little pitch matters and all the executions matter.”

 Scherzer didn’t pump his fist or holler when Hosmer swung through it.
 He walked off the first base side of the mound as he does after every strikeout, beginning his familiar circle around the mound.
 Only when Scherzer returned to the rubber did he pause to tip his hat to the crowd.
 Then he stepped back on the rubber and readied for Tommy Pham.
-By that time, Scherzer hadn’t allowed a hit.
+At that point, Scherzer hadn’t allowed a hit.
 He hadn’t allowed a walk.
 Something bigger — a chance at perfection — was in the works.

 To be fair, something big already had happened.
 Scherzer is never one to merely meet a moment when he can make it unforgettable.